ManuelBulos/manuelbulos.github.io/_posts/2020-05-19-graphql-ios.md

 ```

-# Finally, using the ApolloHelper class is as simple as
+# Finally, using the ApolloHelper class
+On success we can acess the LoginDetails fragment defined on Mutations.graphql

 ```swift
 func signUpButtonTapped() {